When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 3. Doubling the rubber band elastics

-It’s another mistake sometimes made by braces wearers.
-When someone doesn’t wear it regularly for any reason, he or she may try to overcome the effect and add more elastics to put more pressure.
+It’s another mistake sometimes made by braces users.
+When someone doesn’t wear it regularly for some reason, he/she may try to overcome the effect and add more elastics to put more pressure.

 Never do that because it will damage your teeth permanently and make the situation worst.
 The reason for that is teeth can’t bear the excess pressure.
 Moreover, you will feel unbearable pain.